AS.100.102. The Medieval World. 3 Credits.

 Writing Intensive

 The sixties were a polarizing decade of unrest, revolutions, and fundamental change across Europe and the US.
-We will discuss 1968 through the lens of national case studies, the Cold War, and the history of Baltimore.
-This is a community-engaged class!
+We will discuss 1968 through the lens of Baltimore and national case studies, and contextualize it within the Cold War and decolonization.
+We’ll speak with eyewitnesses, work with archivists, high school students, and community partners in the city!

 Writing Intensive